Interested in research?

 - Applications will open on Monday 4 October 2021

-- We will let applicants know the outcome after the decision meeting in April 2022
+- We will let applicants know the outcome in April 2022.

 This means fellowships usually start in the autumn.

-- Click here to see the detailed Pre-Doc Guidance
+- Click here to see the detailed Pre-Doc Fellowship Guidance Notes

-- Click here to see the Pre-Doc Sample application form
+- Click here to see the Pre-Doc Fellowship Sample Application Form

-- Click here to see the detailed Post-Doc Guidance
+- Click here to see the detailed Post-Doc Fellowship Guidance Notes

-- Click here to see the Post-Doc Sample application form
+- Click here to see the Post-Doc Fellowship Sample Application Form

 For further support, we recommend you reach out to the following key contacts:

-You must discuss your application with the relevant ICHT Divisional Research Managers, who are here to help:
+You must discuss your application with your relevant Divisional Research Managers who are here to help: